 Dislikes - Bad driving, messy offices and bad smells.

-Dislikes - slugs and drizzle.
+Dislikes - Hot and spicy food.